akifnu/Nexus_Wicked-Problems-UNU/README.md

 The details of column creation, pattern matching codes, formulas are listed in this [file](https://drive.google.com/file/d/1IsdevgmWRnhcy74gdfrgNDUMmVd-oWtR/view?usp=sharing "Google_sheet")

 The results are included in the results folder

+**Country/ Regional Diffusion**

+We were curious about how over the time the keywords diffused in different regions globally to find a trend in publication.
+The results was generated from the affiliation column by detecting countries abd joining the results from the SQL outputs